bcgov/jrcc-document-access-libs/README.md

 #### Description

-A simple output wich pring document information to STDOUT.
+A simple output which prints document information to STDOUT.
 The console output is mostly used when testing the application configuration.

 #### Setup